alex-s168/slow-libs/README.md

 - `./slowarr.h`: C templated dynamic array
 - `./slowgraph.h`: WIP graph library (this is the only library that is actually slow)

+there are more files than that, but those are heavility wip

 ## CLI Tools
 CLI utils built with slow-libs.

+- `./slowcrypt/slowcrypt.c`: cryptography cli
 - `./slowgraph/sgraph-adj.c`: dgtxt graphs <-> adjacency matrix